dch42/music_catalog/README.md

 - File Path
 - BLAKE2B Hash

-Files are hashed during iteration to use as PRIMARY KEY to avoid duplicate data entries.
+Files are hashed during iteration to avoid duplicate data entries, and the database is checked for existing path entries prior to hashing.

 ## Usage
 ~~~
 python3 music-catalog.py ~/path_to_music
 ~~~
-For extra info invoke with `--help`
+To view this README invoke with `--help`

+## Storage

+The database resides at `data/music_library.db`.

+Timestamped CSV exports are stored in `data/csv_exports`

 ## Features
 - Export to CSV